Dommcat/reading-notes/README.md

 # reading-notes

 Codefellows 102 Reading Notes Journal

-Hi My name is *Dommcat* and I love **cats**.
+Hello.
+My name is *Dommcat* and I love **cats**.
+I have seven.

-Growth mindset means to me...
+A Growth Mindset to me is about setting and holding a positive intetntion for learning.
+All experience, even the kind that stings, is positive - if it moves one forward along the learning path.

-3 reminders to stay in growth mindset:
+Three short reminders I use to hold a growth mindset are:

-1
-2
-3
+1) Be Positive
+2) Be Helpful
+3) Be Authentic

+Also, cats help with improving the growth mindset.
+Try one (or Seven) and see for yourself.

 Here is a link to my github portflio, enjoy: [My Github Portfolio] https: dommcat.github.io/reading-notes/